 All the textbooks and other class resources are free to the student.
 The videos, outlines, and exercises are all on Khan Academy through this link.
-There is also a creative commons licensed book for those who would like access to a text and the media in Khan.
+There is also a creative commons licensed book for those who would like access to a textbook in addition to the media in Khan.